 Remember: chew your food until it is puree consistency before swallowing.
 Stop eating before you feel full, and drink at least 1 cup of liquids between meals.

 To get the right vitamins and minerals you will need to take supplements.
 Initially, you will be having a chewable multivitamin.
-Your Dietitian will be discussing your blood test results and will make sure you are getting enough protein, calcium, protein, iron, vitamin D, vitamin B12 and other essential nutrients.
+Your Dietitian will be discussing your blood test results and will make sure you are getting enough protein, calcium, iron, vitamin D, vitamin B12 and other essential nutrients.

 Your first follow-up appointment will take place around 6-8 weeks post-op.
 By this stage, following your dietician’s advice, you are likely to be having a small amount of solid foods – the amount and texture will depend on your own progression and tolerance.